Official Website of Durand Football Tournament Society

 Welcome To Durand Football

-The Durand Football Tournament was started at Shimla in the year 1888 by Sir Henry Mortimer Durand, then, the Foreign Secretary to British India.
-The tournament is the third oldest football tournament in the world and oldest in Asia and India.
-It first began as a football tournament for different departments and regiments of Armed Forces of British and native India.
-The original tournament committee had the Political Secretary as ex-officio President and the local military officer as Honorary Secretary.
-The Viceroy and Commander-in-Chief were the Patron-in-Chief and Vice Patron-in-Chief respectively.
+The Durand Football Tournament was inaugurated in 1888 at Shimla by Sir Henry Mortimer Durand, then the Foreign Secretary to British India.
+It is the third oldest football tournament in the world and the oldest in Asia and India.
+Initially conceived as a competition among regiments and departments of the British and Native Indian Armed Forces, gradually it became a symbol of camaraderie and sporting excellence.
+The original organizing committee featured the Political Secretary as the ex-officio President and the local military officer as Honorary Secretary, with the Viceroy and the Commander-in-Chief serving as Patron-in-Chief and Vice Patron-in-Chief, respectively.

 Durand Football Tournament Society